mhamas/apify-actor-website-backup/README.md

 ## Output

-Single `MHTML` snapshot is stored in a key value store (`default` or `named` depending on the input argument) for each URL visited.
-The key for each snapshot includes a timestamp and the URL in a human readable form.
+Single zip file containing `MHTML` snapshot and its metadata is stored in a key value store (`default` or `named` depending on the input argument) for each URL visited.
+The key for each zip file includes a timestamp and the URL in a human readable form.
 Note that the Apify platform only supports certain characters and limits the length of the key to 256 characters (that is why e.g. `/` is replace with `_`).